 Admission arrangements and over-subscription criteria

 You can find the criteria used to allocate places at schools and academies on their websites.
-We have a list of schools on our Local Offer which have links to Admission policies.
+We also have links to the Admission policies on our Local Offer site.
 Just search for the school you are interested in and click on the admissions policy link.

 For Voluntary Aided (VA) and Foundation (F) schools the governing body is the admissions authority, and for Free Schools (FS) and Academies (A), the Academy Trust is the admissions authority.
 For VC and C schools the local authority is the admission authority.

 All admission decisions will be made in accordance with the published admission arrangements for the school or academy in question.
-Parents are encouraged to familiarise themselves with the criteria relevant to the schools they are considering as preferences and relate this to their own circumstances, in the event that these schools might become over-subscribed.
+Parents are encouraged to read the criteria for the schools they are considering.

 First schools: Age 4 to 9 years